avasireddi3/avasireddi3/README.md

 ## Hi there 👋

-My name is Aditya Vasireddi and I'm an analytics interested in all things data!
+My name is Aditya Vasireddi and I'm a full-stack analytics engineer interested in all things data!

 From setting up automated workflows, creating reports/dashboards and deploying to the cloud I'm down to do it all.

 Some tools I have used and learned